May 22, 2023

 Inadequate Contractor Resources

-Often delays result from lack of contractor resources, such as labor force, equipment, and finances.
+Often, contractor-caused delays result from a lack of resources, such as labor force, equipment, and finances.
 Generally, delays due to inadequate labor are inexcusable.1 If there is a labor shortage of a particular trade in the local market, and even if the contractor diligently seeks out the necessary workers to maintain its completion schedule, the resulting delay may not be excusable.2 Sometimes the contractor may try to blame the owner for a labor shortage; for example, if there is an alien labor certification program3 or delayed notice to proceed.4 Costs of owner-caused labor problems may be compensable,5 but otherwise, delays due to labor disputes and strikes are typically excusable but not compensable.

 Delays caused by failure to provide proper equipment are also chargeable to the contractor.
 Often contractors attempt to recover for such delays by alleging that the problems are attributable to the owner.
 However, a thorough investigation by the owner may prove that the contractor caused the delay.
 For example, in Appeal of Frank Rivera, Inc.,6 the contractor alleged that a delay was caused by a differing site condition, but at trial it was demonstrated that the contractor failed to provide the proper equipment in accordance with the approved dewatering plan.